Kentucky WWII soldier who died at Pearl Harbor identified

 The man has been identified as Navy Fireman 3rd Class Welborn L. Ashby, who hailed from Centertown, Ky. and was 24 when he was killed.

-The DPAA says that Ashby was assigned to the battleship USS West Virginia during the Japanese bombing raid took place Dec.
+The DPAA says that Ashby was assigned to the battleship USS West Virginia during the Japanese bombing raid that took place on Dec.
 7, 1941.

 The USS West Virginia sustained multiple torpedo hits, but timely counter-flooding measures taken by the crew prevented it from capsizing, and it came to rest on the shallow harbor floor.